biopragmatics/bioregistry/exports/contexts/README.md

   Team may assign two maintainers at their discretion and then abdicate its responsibility as the maintainer of the context.
 It is advised not to re-assign previous maintainers who abdicated responsibility.
+- Changes to the Prescriptive Context Governance must be solicited via the Bioregistry's public issue tracker and approved by the Bioregistry Review Team.